KavenLee/wpod_ocr/README.md

 - wpod-net weights (ex, .h5 , .json)
 - https://github.com/KavenLee/wpod_ocr/releases/tag/wpod
 - Make Dir 'weights' and put the downloaded file in the Dir
+- Directory with Image list
+- Your Directory path put it in a variable 'dir_path'

 ## OCR Recognition Training